 Experiment design, feeding, and management:

 Twenty-eight growing Sahiwal calves (6–12 months old) were selected from Livestock Research Centre-1, Sardar Vallabhbhai Patel University of Agriculture and Technology, Meerut, during the summer season and were randomly assigned into four treatment groups, 7 in each, according to body weight and age.
 The feed and fodders were provided in the form of total mixed ration (TMR) that had concentrate, green fodder, and straw in the ratio of 50:30:20.
 The TMR was prepared as per the recommendation of NRC (2001) to meet the nutrient requirements of calves.
-The TMR basal diet was supplemented with berberine at doses of 0.0, 0.50, 1.0, or 1.5 g/kg DM for 120 d of the study period.
+The TMR basal diet was supplemented with berberine at doses of 0.0, 0.50, 1.0, or 1.5 g/kg DM for 120 days of the study period.
 The computed and weighed doses of berberine were mixed with a minute quantity of concentrate and fed individually to each animal in respective groups for 120 days of the experimental period.
 Clean and fresh tap water was offered ad libitum.
 A total mixed ration was prepared daily and provided two times a day at 7:30 a.m. and 6:00 p.m.
 All the experimental animals were housed in a well-ventilated animal shed with provision for individual feeding and watering.
 Strict hygienic and management practices were followed throughout the experimental period of 120 days.
 The shed was washed and cleaned daily to prevent the chances of any infections.
 Deworming of all experimental calves was done before the start of the experiment.

 Blood collection